patroni/patroni/docs/ENVIRONMENT.rst

 -  **PATRONI\_RAFT\_LEADER\_FALLBACK\_TIMEOUT**: (optional) time in seconds after which a leader with no response from the majority falls back to follower state.
 Must be greater than ``PATRONI_RAFT_APPEND_ENTRIES_PERIOD``.
 Default: ``30.0``.

 .. note::
    Patroni validates these constraints at startup and will refuse to start if they are violated.
 These values cannot be changed at runtime and require a restart.
-See :ref:`raft_settings` for details.
+See :ref:`raft_settings` for details, including the high-latency limitation.

 PostgreSQL
 ----------